metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alert_v1beta1_manifest.md

 Optional:

 - `label_selector` (Attributes) A label selector is a label query over a set of resources.
-The result of matchLabels andmatchExpressions are ANDed.
+The result of matchLabels and matchExpressions are ANDed.
 An empty label selector matches all objects.
-A nulllabel selector matches no objects. (see [below for nested schema](#nestedatt--spec--notifiers--selector--label_selector))
+A null label selector matches no objects. (see [below for nested schema](#nestedatt--spec--notifiers--selector--label_selector))
-- `namespace_selector` (Attributes) NamespaceSelector is a selector for selecting either all namespaces or alist of namespaces. (see [below for nested schema](#nestedatt--spec--notifiers--selector--namespace_selector))
+- `namespace_selector` (Attributes) NamespaceSelector is a selector for selecting either all namespaces or a list of namespaces. (see [below for nested schema](#nestedatt--spec--notifiers--selector--namespace_selector))

 <a id="nestedatt--spec--notifiers--selector--label_selector"></a>
 ### Nested Schema for `spec.notifiers.selector.label_selector`